 Amid dry conditions and record high temperatures, the 2018 wildfire season has disrupted communities throughout Southern California.
-In Los Angeles and Ventura Counties, the Hill and Woolsey fires have set more than 100,000 acres ablaze, killing three and forcing close to 300,000 from their homes as mandatory evacuations were declared from Mailbu to Simi Valley. […]Learn More
+In Los Angeles and Ventura Counties, the Hill and Woolsey fires set more than 102,000 acres ablaze, killing three, destroying 1,500 structures and forcing close to 300,000 from their homes as mandatory evacuations were declared from Mailbu to […]Learn More

-Northern California has experienced a series of devastating wildfires in 2018, burning close to 1 million acres and threatening communities from Madera County to the Oregon border.
-Combined, these fires covered an area larger than the state of Rhode Island.
-In Butte County, the Camp Fire is now the most destructive fire in California history. […]Learn More
+Northern California has experienced a series of devastating wildfires in 2018, burning close to 1.5 million acres and threatening communities from Madera County to the Oregon border.
+Combined, these fires covered an area larger than the state of Delaware.
+In Butte County, the Camp Fire is now the most destructive fire in California history.
+It […]Learn More

 The California Community Foundation’s Wildfire Relief Fund supports intermediate and long-term recovery efforts for major California wildfires, as well as preparedness efforts.
-Since the Wildfire Relief Fund opened in 2003, we have raised $5 million to support relief and recovery efforts in the aftermath of devastating California wildfires.
-Grants from the Wildfire Relief Fund have […]Learn More
+Since the Wildfire Relief Fund opened in 2003, we have granted more than $11 million to support relief and recovery efforts in the aftermath of devastating California wildfires.
+Grants from the Wildfire Relief […]Learn More

 In Puerto Rico, Hurricane Maria obliterated the island’s power grid, leaving 3.4 million residents without power.
 Storm surges and flash flooding destroyed homes and other structures, killing dozens of residents and leaving many neighborhoods uninhabitable.
 Cell phone, landline and internet communication networks were almost entirely knocked out of commission.
 Experts estimate that some areas will be without electricity for up to six months.
 While rebuilding estimates are only beginning, it is clear that costs will be in the tens of billions, if not higherLearn More